BlockopolisCoding/Blockopolis-Home/src/guidelines/uploading.md

 There is no estimated time when this guideline will be lifted, or when our online chat system will be usable for these projects.

-# Preventing or Removing access to parts of PenguinMod
+# Preventing or Removing access to parts of Blockopolis
 You may not remove or prevent access to any part of the project or website.
 You may change what the pause and stop buttons do on a project if they do similar actions to what they did originally.
 Pausing a project should always pause or stop all audio or video aswell.